francoismassart/eslint-plugin-tailwindcss/README.md

 }
 ```

-The plugin will look for each setting value in this order and stop looking as soon as it finds the settings:
+The plugin will look for each setting in this order and stops searching as soon as it finds the settings:

 1. In the rule option argument (rule level)
 2. In the shared settings (plugin level)